-You are highly sensitive, aren’t you?
+You are highly sensitive, also addressed as an HSP, aren’t you?

 - Or there are times when you experience an uncanny weight of feelings, some of which you even question as being just your own.